renlulu/ParseProject/Ledger/project.md

 ---
+name: Ledger
-name: Ledgerdescription: A hardware crypto wallet that supports the storing of ZIL.
+description: A hardware crypto wallet that supports the storing of ZIL.
 logo: yes
 categories: Wallet, staking
 status: Live